Florida Woman Records Close Encounter With Alligator While Paddleboarding

 Finally, the gator slowly swims away, and Baker said, “Someone has been feeding him and made him very dangerous.
 He was a big boy.”

-There are alligators in all 67 Florida counties and more than 200,000 alligators in the Everglades.MORE NEWS: COVID-19 Testing Sites In South Florida
+There are alligators in all 67 Florida counties and more than 200,000 alligators in the Everglades.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 It’s rare for people to be seriously hurt by gators in Florida, but it does happen.
 Most alligators are naturally afraid of humans but may lose that fear when people feed them, according to the Fish and Wildlife Commission.